 The moment I booked this trip to Paris, it was a year-long countdown.
-It wasn’t just the place that made it unique, it was the fact that I was going to spend my birthday there.
+It wasn’t just the place that made it unique; it was the fact that I was going to spend my birthday there.
 Gathering all of my research, I booked the ticket on Norwegian Air and chose the 20e arrondissement located on the right bank as my home for the week.
-Google the 20th and you are most likely to see the words dangerous attached to it.
-Hey, any place can be dangerous if you don’t take the proper precautions: traveling late at night and all of the other things your mother probably yelled at you about.
-Still, I chose this arrondissement based on two factors: Cimetière Père Lachaise and street art.
-The 30-minute metro ride into centre-ville wasn’t painful at all, and I found myself happy to retreat back to Gambetta/Père Lachaise at the end of a long day of dealing with crowds.
+Google the 20th, and you will most likely see the words dangerous attached to it.
+Any place can be dangerous if you don’t take the proper precautions: traveling late at night and all the other things your mother probably yelled at you about.
+Still, I chose this arrangement based on Cimetière Père Lachaise and street art.
+The 30-minute metro ride into centre-ville wasn’t painful at all, and I found myself happy to retreat to Gambetta/Père Lachaise at the end of a long day of dealing with crowds.
 The Citymapper app was a godsend!

 Arriving at Charles De Gaulle

-If you have ever flown into LAX (that’s Los Angeles Int’l), you’ll know the amount of anxiety-inducing situations that brings, well try multiplying that by 10 and you have CDG.
-And this is coming from someone who’s adventurous and charges at life head-on.
+If you have ever flown into LAX (that’s Los Angeles Int’l), you’ll know the amount of anxiety-inducing situations that brings; well, try multiplying that by 10, and you have CDG.
+And this comes from someone who’s adventurous and charges at life head-on.
 Even so, the level of frustration at this place was the proper introduction to Paris.
 I looked frantic, so much so that I had a few people stop to ask me if I needed water.
 Waiting for my FÖRLENKA backpack to come around the conveyor belt, I begin to look for an Uber ride.
 By the way, download the CDG map.

-Making my way out the terminal proved to be the biggest challenge.
-Some idiot left luggage unattended in the second terminal, yeah the terminal I needed to get to my ride causing staff to close the terminal down until further notice.
+Making my way out of the terminal proved to be the biggest challenge.
+Some idiot left luggage unattended in the second terminal, caused staff to close the terminal until further notice.
 It took me 15 minutes to squeeze through.

-Making your way out it will be quite apparent that Uber cars are NOWHERE to be found.
+Making your way out, it will be quite apparent that Uber cars are NOWHERE to be found.
 Instead, I see the taxi drivers vying for my euros.
 Walking up and down the terminal, taxis are being swooped up by irritable travelers.
-I can’t find the train station either, so I finally relinquish my luggage to a fast-talking man from Morocco.
+I can’t find the train station, so I finally relinquish my luggage to a fast-talking man from Morocco.

 Dying to Get to My Flat, Literally

-Leaving CDG felt like, what I assume a pinball would feel like, being knocked around without any sense of control of your path.
-I sat quietly in the back seat enjoying the traffic jam.
-The small talk between the taxi driver and me was short and in spurts.
-He looked like he was already aggravated by the traffic and I didn’t want to disturb his train of thought.
+Leaving CDG felt like what I assume a pinball would feel like, being knocked around without any sense of control of your path.
+I sat quietly in the back seat, enjoying the traffic jam.
+The small talk between the taxi driver and I was short and in spurts.
+He looked like the traffic already aggravated him, and I didn’t want to disturb his train of thought.
 The fun part of the trip started when we were trying to merge onto the Périphérique.
-The Périphérique is the outer ‘ring,’ that could be called an expressway if it actually moved.
-Rush hour traffic in ANY city no matter how pretty it is, IS a pain in the ass, and I wasn’t the one driving!
+The Périphérique is the outer ‘ring,’ which could be called an expressway if it moved.
+No matter how pretty it is, rush hour traffic in ANY city is a pain in the ass, and I wasn’t the one driving!
 I sensed the driver’s desperation.
 He somehow managed to cross two lanes of traffic without hitting anything.
-Who cares if he’s blocking the lanes.
+Who cares if he’s blocking the lanes?
 Nobody was going anywhere anyway.
-I start to believe that this man was the inspiration behind the game Crazy Taxi.
+I believe this man was the inspiration behind the game Crazy Taxi.

-He proceeds to switch gears and drives at about 45-50 mph, BACKWARDS!
-That’s it, I’m going to die now.
+He switches gears and drives at about 45-50 mph, BACKWARDS!
+That’s it; I’m going to die now.
 I take a quick picture of a street sign and figure that would be the last thing I would see before dying.
 I can’t even scream.
-Weaving through narrow Parisian streets, I began to embrace the madness and become quite amazed at his driving skills.
+Weaving through narrow Parisian streets, I embraced the madness and became quite amazed at his driving skills.
 He pulls up to a street lined with cars, and somehow he manages to insert the vehicle in a way that gives me just enough room to take my belongings out of the car.
-While I’m kicking my bags to the curb, he comes around with a card reader.
+While kicking my bags to the curb, he comes around with a card reader.
 He was already puffing away at a cigarette as if he had just finished marathon lovemaking.
 I was kind of [chortles] offended he didn’t offer me a cigarette.
 Another woman was trying to make her way out of this narrow dead-end street and began to yell, which I could only surmise was, “Hurry the fuck up!”
 The taxi driver flails his arms around before jumping into the vehicle and peeling out.
 Peeling out in a Peugeot, c’est possible.

 Villa Stendhal and the rest of the neighborhood (Gambetta)

 My host couldn’t stay to greet me since I was running late and she had other plans.
-Remember kids, the first floor is really the second floor in France.
-I was on the third floor, and with each step, I wondered how I could muster enough energy for the next one.
-I felt HUGE in these narrow hallways, but I was in France, and there was no way I was going to start a diet HERE, NOW.
+Remember kids; the first floor is the second floor in France.
+I was on the third floor, and I wondered how I could muster enough energy for the next one with each step.
+I felt HUGE in these narrow hallways, but I was in France, and there was no way I would start a diet HERE, NOW.
 Here’s a link to my Airbnb rental.
-It was cozy, but had everything I needed and yes, the feeling of opening that window to the balcony was heavenly!
+It was cozy but had everything I needed, and yes, the feeling of opening that window to the balcony was heavenly!

-Back at the studio, I enjoy my food, while trying to figure out what my itinerary will look like.
-Over the course of a week, my schedule was simple.
+Back at the studio, I enjoy my food while figuring out what my itinerary will look like.
+Over a week, my schedule was simple.
 An open agenda allowed for a day trip to Giverny and to spend a full day at le Cimetière Père Lachaise.
-Thinking you can do Père Lachaise in only a couple of hours is going to disappoint you.
-Besides after all that walking, you’ll be lucky to make it back to your residence without breaking your legs.
+Thinking you can do Père Lachaise in only a couple of hours will disappoint you.
+Besides, after all that walking, you’ll be lucky to make it back to your residence without breaking your legs.
 More on that later.

 If you’re going to La Poste to send off postcards, let me save you the heartache right now.
 Bring exact change.
-They didn’t accept my bills nor my cards.
+They didn’t accept my bills or my cards.
 I didn’t want to stand in line and instead went to one of the self-serve machines.
-This is something straight out of the 80’s.
+This is something straight out of the ’80s.
 Stamp dispenser or old cell phone?
-The user interface on these machines is a butt, so it will most certainly test your patience.
-Quantity, weigh the item and pay.
-Have multiple items, you’ll have to do this one-by-one as there isn’t an option for multiple items.
+The user interface on these machines is a butt, so it will certainly test your patience.
+Quantity, weigh the item, and pay.
+Have multiple items; you’ll have to do this one-by-one as there isn’t an option for multiple items.
 Quel horreur!

 Cimetière Père Lachaise + Map